MicrosoftDocs/azure-docs/articles/service-fabric/service-fabric-patch-orchestration-application.md

 ### The cluster runs Service Fabric version 5.5 or later

-Patch orchestration app can be run on clusters having Service Fabric runtime version v5.5 or above.
+The patch orchestration app must be run on clusters having Service Fabric runtime version v5.5 or later.

 ### Enable repair manager service (if not running already)

 The patch orchestration app requires the repair manager system service to be enabled on the cluster.

 #### Enable the repair manager service on Azure clusters